-A couple of years ago we introduced half day Fridays, which then evolved into Work-From-Home-Half-Day-Fridays and despite reducing our weekly working hours to 33, we’ve seen no drop in productivity.
+A couple of years ago we introduced half-day Fridays, which then evolved into Work-From-Home-Half-Day-Fridays and despite reducing our weekly working hours to 33, we’ve seen no drop in productivity.
 Quite the opposite in fact, as we all appreciate the benefits, are more refreshed, and therefore work to maximum efficiency.

-But working flat out for 8 hours isn’t sustainable so the company encourages regular screen breaks, providing a table tennis table as temptation to pry us away from our screens.
+But working flat out for 8 hours isn’t sustainable so the company encourages regular screen breaks, providing a table tennis table as a temptation to pry us away from our screens.

-I can count the number of times I’ve had to work overtime on one hand, which in 10 years is testament to the sensible and realistic project planning.
+I can count the number of times I’ve had to work overtime on one hand, which in 10 years is a testament to the sensible and realistic project planning.

-As a result it hardly seems surprising that I have reached 10 years and why there are 2 others just a couple of years from also reaching this milestone.
+As a result, it hardly seems surprising that I have reached 10 years and why there are 2 others just a couple of years from also reaching this milestone.